UKHomeOfficeForms/hof/README.md

 - `name`: Passed to the form Wizard.
 - `baseUrl`: Base url from which all steps are relative.
 Defaults to `/`.
 If provided will be used to locate views, fields and translations for a form journey.
 - `fields`: Location of the routes' fields, relative to the root of your project.
 Will take precedence over fields specified at the base level.
+  - If route `fields` is not explicitly set, will try to load them from the project using the route `name` assuming the fields file is located in `apps/${name}/fields`.
 - `views`: Location of the routes' views relative to the root of your project.
 Will take precedence over views specified at the base level and from [hof-template-partials.views](https://github.com/UKHomeOfficeForms/hof-template-partials/tree/master/views).

 **NOTE**: The `fields` defined in a `route` is the path to the folder, relative to the root, where the `fields` are is located.